 The role of the anima/animus is to complement our ego and our personality with behaviours or traits that our conscious mind needs.
 For instance, it is a stereotype to assume that men should demonstrate certain traits which are thought to be masculine, such as strength or discipline - his anima thus, will provide him with all other traits which society ‘demands’ him to repress - such as being sensitive and emotional.
 The same mechanism is present in women and provide them with 'masculine' traits such as taking action or 'cold' judgment to supplement their sensitivity and empathy.

 However, the stereotypes change, the society changes and thus our anima and animus change.
-Regardless of what society believes to be representative of the masculine and feminine, the anima/animus will be always something to be in a direct opposition to what we believe we are, we should do, and what society demands from us.
-For instance, a woman might be a housewife, often unable to make decisions for herself or perhaps never willing to pursue any career, hobby, or passion for herself because maybe she lacks confidence, maybe she prefers to take care of her house, or maybe there is some other reason that limits her potential.
+Regardless of what the society believes to be representative of the masculine and feminine, the anima/animus will be always in a direct opposition to what we believe we are, we should do, and what society demands from us.
+For instance, a woman might be a housewife, often unable to make decisions for herself or perhaps never willing to pursue any career, hobby, or passion for herself - maybe because she lacks confidence, maybe she prefers to take care of her house, or maybe there is some other reason that limits her potential.
 Her animus will possess all the traits needed for her to take a step and actualise her dreams - it will give her the strength to follow plans and take actions when necessary.
 But only if she is willing to integrate all personality traits associated with it into her personality - such as appropriate expression of anger, not allowing her emotions/conscience to throw her entirely out of balance or knowing when to take an action and when to stay still.

 The integration of the anima/animus is not as easy as of the shadow, for it lies way, way deeper inside our unconscious.
 It requires our willingness to go against what we might think is required from us, or what’s appropriate for our age and gender.
 However - it is not there to take control over your mind.
 If we do allow these forces to take control over our conscious mind, we will then speak of something called ‘anima/animus possession’.
 Even if we never allow them to surface, try to cheat ourselves, and think that we don't possess any contradictory traits, these masculine/feminine principles will manifest themselves in our behaviour - hence the term 'possession' which points to doing things without a deeper realization of why or how we do them.
 Whatever we are not willing to acknowledge or understand will manifest itself in our behaviour and external circumstances, regardless whether we want it or not.
-It thus depends on the skills of our ego to remain centered and yet, open to alternatives.
+Thus, it depends on the skills of our ego to remain centered and yet, open to alternatives.

 The collective unconscious